-Numerous research efforts aimed at extracting knowledge from Wikipedia, as a comprehensive and high quality (but textual) web information source and lexicon.
-The focus and goals of such efforts vary to a large degree.
-Examples include approaches that extract generalized collocations [5], computing semantic relatedness between concepts or expressions [6], [28] and word sense disambiguation [19].
-More related to our work are previous efforts to derive structured knowledge and ontologies from Wikipedia, for example DBpedia, Yago, Freebase and BabelNet.
-DBpedia [2] focusses on the extraction of structured content from info boxes in Wikipedia articles which is generally easier than extracting content from unstructured text.
-The extracted knowledge is mostly limited to named entities with proper names, such as cities, persons, species, movies, organizations etc. The relations between such entities are more specific (e.g., "was born in", "lives in", "was director of" etc.) than the general relation types between concepts that are more relevant for ontology mappings and the focus of our work.
+DBpedia focuses on the extraction of structured content from info boxes in Wikipedia articles which is generally easier than extracting content from unstructured text.
+The extracted knowledge is mostly limited to named entities with proper names, such as cities, persons, species, movies, organizations etc. The relations between such entities are more specific (e.g., "was born in", "lives in", "was director of" etc.) than the linguistic relation types between concepts that are more relevant for ontology mappings and the focus of our work.

-The Yago ontology [29] enriches DBpedia by classifying Wikipedia articles in a thesaurus, as the Wikipedia-internal categories are often quite fuzzy and irregular.
+The Yago ontology enriches DBpedia by classifying Wikipedia articles in a thesaurus, as the Wikipedia-internal categories are often quite fuzzy and irregular.

 Yago thus contains both relations between entities, e.g., "Einstein was a physicist", as well as linguistic/semantic relations, e.g., "physicist is a scientist".
 The latter relations are derived by linking Wikipedia articles from category pages to the Word-Net thesaurus.
 We experimented with Yago, but found that it is of relatively little help if WordNet is already used, e.g., Yago will not link concepts A and B if neither is contained in WordNet.

-BabelNet is a popular NLP project focusing more strongly on linguistic relations [18].
-It contains millions of concepts and relations in multiple languages and utilizes mappings between Wikipedia pages and WordNet concepts.
-Its precision is around 70-80 %, depending on the language.
-The more recent Uby effort aims at aligning concepts from different sources such as WordNet, GermaNet, FrameNet, Wiktionary and Wikipedia.
-It comprises more than 4.2 million lexical entries and 0.75 million links that were both manually and automatically generated (using mapping algorithms) [10].
-Both BabelNet and Uby are useful resources, although they still restrict themselves on concepts and entities already listed in the existing sources.
+BabelNet contains millions of concepts and linguistic relations in multiple languages.
+It utilizes mappings between Wikipedia pages and WordNet concepts as well as background knowledge from the SemCor corpus.
+Its precision is around 70-80%, depending on the language.
+The more recent Uby is a multilingual infrastructure for lexicographic resources integrating concepts from different sources such as WordNet, GermaNet, FrameNet, Wiktionary and Wikipedia.
+It comprises more than 4.2 million lexical entries and 0.75 million links that were both manually and automatically generated (using mapping algorithms).
+Both BabelNet and Uby are useful resources, although they still restrict themselves to concepts and entities already listed in the existing sources.
 We aim at a more general approach for extracting semantic concept relations from unstructured text, even for concepts that are not yet listed in an existing repository such as WordNet.